 Cradle-to-Grave Environmental Engineering

-With the exception of any building & civil work that may be needed, we provide you with a complete package for your water and wastewater treatment needs.
-We outline the various parts of that below but perhaps the most important part in some ways is the fact that we offer you a “cradle-to-grave” service.
-In other words, not only do we supply you with a high-quality system but, once it is operating and proven, we offer you on-going technical support, servicing and spare parts throughout its life on whatever basis you prefer.
+We provide you with a complete package for your water and wastewater treatment needs.
+However, this does not include any building & civil work that may be needed.
+Perhaps the most important part in some ways is the fact that we offer you a “cradle-to-grave” service.
+Therefore, once your plant is operating and proven, we offer you on-going technical support, servicing and spare parts.
+This is for the lifetime of your plant on whatever basis you prefer.

 Process Design / Chemical Engineering

-Process design and the associated Chemical Engineering is at the heart of what we do; it is certainly the first activity required in designing a solution to your problem since it defines what equipment is necessary and how big and complex (or not) it needs to be.
+Process design and the associated Chemical Engineering is at the heart of what we do.
+It is certainly the first activity required in designing a solution to your problem.
+This is because it defines what equipment is necessary and how big and complex (or not) it needs to be.

-Once the Process Design is complete, it is further developed into the detailed design that defines each item of equipment, including its size, complexity, materials of construction, connection details etc.; in fact every detail that is necessary to procure, manufacture, assemble and finally install and start up the solution that we provide to you.
+Once the Process Design is complete, it is further developed into the detailed design.
+This defines each item of equipment, including its size, complexity, materials of construction, connection details etc. It provides every detail necessary to procure, manufacture, assemble and install the solution that we provide to you.

 Each stage of the design is checked and approved by our peers within the company to avoid any unintentional errors.

-H+E has been doing this for more than 100 years so, not unreasonably, we feel that we do have a level of experience that enables us to offer among the best-designed systems currently available.
+H+E has been doing this for more than 100 years.
+Therefore we feel that we have a level of experience that enables us to offer among the best-designed systems currently available.

-However, we are definitely not complacent about this experience and constantly remind ourselves of our commitment to “Continuous Improvement”, which indicates our clear intention to remain at the forefront of our chosen business.
+However, we are definitely not complacent about this experience.
+We constantly remind ourselves of our commitment to “Continuous Improvement”, which indicates our clear intention to remain at the forefront of our chosen business.

 We manufacture a substantial amount of the custom-designed equipment in-house.
-Typically this includes items in plastics, including tanks, skids etc. Such items are designed and manufactured to appropriate international Standards so we know that they will have a long life.
+Typically this includes items in plastics (to maximise corrosion resistance), including tanks, skids etc. We design and manufacture to appropriate international Standards so we know that they will have a long life.
 A 25 year service life is perfectly normal for plants that we design and supply.
 In fact many of the plants we have supplied are still working after a lot more than 25 years.
 If you want your plant to be well designed and have a long, trouble-free life so that you can focus on production, contact us and we will be happy to discuss what you need.

 Of course, we also purchase a lot of COTS (Commercial Off The Shelf) equipment such as instrumentation, pumps, valves etc. and in such cases we are always happy to discuss with you any preferences you may have for equipment type or manufacturer.